Tom Higgins Contact and Background Information

 Office Hours and Availability:

-Please email me with your question, concern, and reason for contacting me along with your phone number and the best times to contact you.
+Outside of those times, please email me with your question, concern, and reason for contacting me, along with your phone number and the best times to contact you.

 Background: